 ARTISTS IN ACTION

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-WhyHunger’s Artists Against Hunger & Poverty utilized the power of music and art in the fight to end hunger and poverty by engaging new artist ambassadors Sean McConnell, Chef Otto, Malinda Kathleen Reese, White Lightning, and Firepit and expanding its reach to an audience of tens of thousands of new fans through on-site engagement at concerts and festivals including the Q104.3 Breakfast with The Beatles concert, select Warped Tour shows, the Rockland-Bergan Music Festival, the Lettuce Tour, and the annual Spring-Nuts Seaside Serenade.
-In 2018, we honored Jason Mraz with the ASCAP Harry Chapin Humanitarian award for his commitment to food and social justice.
+WhyHunger’s Artists Against Hunger & Poverty program utilizes the power of music and art in the fight to end hunger and poverty.
+In 2019, we engaged new artist ambassadors Dead & Co., Path P, FRZY, Melanie Kraut, and Activist Artists Management and expanded our reach to an audience of tens of thousands of new fans through on-site engagement at concerts and festivals.
+WhyHunger also attended Dead & Co., Playing in the Sand Event, raising over $75,000 to help communities in Mexico produce food agroecologically, save seeds, and train farmers.
+We honored John Mellencamp with the ASCAP Harry Chapin Humanitarian award for his tireless work to support farmers and his commitment towards social justice.

+In 2019, WhyHunger launched new charitable partnerships with Tito’s Handmade Vodka, CauzeApp and the Institute for Integrated Nutrition.
+We continued our partnership with the TCS New York City Marathon, engaging five dedicated runners who raised over $12,500 to support our work.
 In partnership with the ONEHOPE Foundation and the Albertsons Companies Foundation Hunger Is initiative, WhyHunger made significant investments in grassroots solutions to hunger across America to support healthy food access, childhood nutrition, sustainable food production, and more.
-We also became an official charity partner of the TCS New York City Marathon, engaging four dedicated runners who raised over $10,000 to support our work.